adept/hledger-roi/README.md

 # NOW IN HLEDGER

-This code had been included in the `hledger` as `hledger roi`.
-This repository will no longer be updated.
+This code had been included in the `hledger` as `hledger roi` (and many issues have been fixed in it since then).
+This repository will no longer be updated, and bug fixes will not be back-ported.
+Use code in `hledger` instead.

 # hledger-roi
 Hledger Return-on-investment calucator.
 Does time-weighted (TWR) and money-weighted (IRR) computations